kylef/swiftenv/docs/integrations/travis-ci.md

 ## Operating Systems

-### OS X
+### macOS

-For OS X support on Travis, you will want to enable the `xcode7.2` or newer image which contains a version of OS X and Xcode required for Swift.
+For macOS support on Travis, you will want to enable the `xcode7.2` or newer image which contains a version of macOS and Xcode required for Swift.

 ```yaml
 osx_image: xcode7.2